wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 represent the infrastructure blueprint.

-The CDK build process automatically generates large part of the CDK library using [CloudFormation resource specifications][CloudFormationSpec].
+The CDK build process automatically generates large part of the CDK library from [CloudFormation resource specifications][CloudFormationSpec].
 For example, the [CfnBucket][CfnBucket] construct corresponds to the [AWS::S3::Bucket][AWS::S3::Bucket] CloudFormation resource.
 The AWS documentation refers to these objects as [Layer 1][L1] constructs.